 - 1 Tbs maple syrup

-- Bring to a boil, reduce heat, and simmer for 15-20 minutes, until light amber in color (you should end up with about 1 cup or a little more of caramel).
-Let cool.
-Divide the caramel sauce by setting aside ⅔ cup for the ice cream, and use the rest for drizzling on top.
+Divide the caramel sauce by setting aside 2/3 cup for the ice cream, and the rest - for drizzling on top.

-- Combine the whipped cream with the pumpkin pure mix.
+Combine the whipped cream with the pumpkin pure mix from step 1.